-In Fiscal Quarter (FQ) 4 2021/22 (January to March, 2022) 72.2% of 2-year-olds were up-to-date with their immunizations.
-This rate represents a 0.4 percentage point decrease with respect to FQ3 2021/22 (October to December, 2021).
-Overall, in FY 2021/2022 (April 2021 to March 2022), the proportion of 2-year-olds who were up-to-date with their immunizations was 71.1%.
-This immunization rate is 2.4 percentage points lower than the rate reported in the previous fiscal year (April 2020 to March 2021).
-This fiscal year rate is also 13.9 percentage points below the Fraser Health target of 85%.
+In Fiscal Quarter (FQ) 2 2022/23 (July to September, 2022), 73.1% of 2-year-olds were up-to-date with their immunizations.
+This rate represents a 0.3 percentage point increase with respect to the FQ1 2022/23 (April to June, 2022).
+The FQ2 immunization rate is 6.9 percentage points below the Fraser Health target of 80%.

 The majority of childhood immunizations in Fraser Health are given at our Public Health Units.
 We have expanded the days and hours that our Public Health Units are open to offer more immunization appointments during evenings and weekends.

-We phone families with children age 0-2 to remind them that their children are due for immunizations and offer them immunization appointments.
+We phone and send letters to families with children age 0-2 to remind them that their children are due for immunizations and offer them immunization appointments.
 We are also developing new communications to remind families when their children are due for immunizations and to reinforce the importance of getting their children immunized on time.